isabella232/kendo-react-animation/docs/push/index.md

 The Kendo UI Push component for React shows a new component with a push transition effect.
 The component uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect whether the content is entering or leaving.

 When using the Push component, the entering element slides in pushing the old one out.
-The push direction can be `up`, `down`, `left` or `right.
+The push direction can be up, down, left or right.

 > In order for the Kendo UI Push component to work, it must always be present in the rendering tree.